PierreGe/orange-be/README.md

-# mobistar API
+# Orange.be API
-A python written interface to send sms using mobistar's API
+A python written interface to send sms using orange.be's API

 ## First Use